smithhelen/LostInTheForest/README.md

 Forest: Encoding Categorical Variables and the Absent Levels Problem**.

 There are two files:
-1. the file `SeqDat` contains the aligned nucleotide sequencing data for 10 genes from each of 40 *Camplyobacter* isolates collected from four sources (Sheep, Cattle, Chicken, and Human)
+1. `SeqDat` contains the aligned nucleotide sequencing data for 10 genes from each of 40 *Camplyobacter* isolates collected from four sources (Sheep, Cattle, Chicken, and Human)
-2. The file `LostInTheForest` contains the corresponding allelic information for the aligned sequences.
+2. `LostInTheForest` contains the corresponding allelic information for the aligned sequences.